The Birth of Matthew

 Welcoming Our baby

-It definitely didn't 'go to plan'.
+And it definitely didn't 'go to plan'.

 But I know, without a shadow of a doubt, that it was Hypnobirthing that helped me to remain calm and in control despite the obstacles I faced.
 This is what helped me to have such a positive and powerful experience.